tomsWebConsulting/twcsl/v7.1/Store Product List Out of Stock Badge/README.md

 * **2024-02-09**

-  * retrict effect to list page only
+  * restrict effect to list page only
   * bumped version to 0.4.1

 * **2023-05-27**